History of AFC Ajax: First renaissance and 1980s

 After a period of decline, in 1977, with players like Frank Arnesen, Dick Schoenaker, Søren Lerby, Tscheu La Ling, Ruud Geels and Simon Tahamata, Tomislav Ivić coached Ajax to their first domestic championship since 1973 (Ajax had finished three successive years only as third in the Dutch league in 1974, 1975 and 1976).
 Ajax returned to domestic success winning five league championships after 1977 (till 1985), finishing only two times second and one time third, as well as playing seven national cup finals (till 1987), and winning four national cups, though impressive European performances were sparse till early 1986.
 Ajax were knocked out by Juventus in the quarter-finals of the European Cup in March 1978 and reached a European Cup semi-final in April 1980, losing to eventual winners Nottingham Forest, scoring 31 goals in the tournament, with 8 goals against.
-Disappointing European form between late 1980 and early 1986 saw the club failing to progress past the second round for six-straight years.
+Disappointing European form between late 1980 and early 1986 saw the club failing to progress past the second round for six consecutive seasons.
 Johan Cruyff returned to the club in late November 1980 as advisor and in December 1981 as player, with the club producing some talented youngsters in the early- and mid-1980s, such as Wim Kieft, Frank Rijkaard, Gerald Vanenburg, Sonny Silooy, Jesper Olsen, John van 't Schip, Marco van Basten, Jan Molby, Ronald Koeman, John Bosman, Stanley Menzo, Rob de Wit, Aron Winter and Rob Witschge in sequence of their first official match for Ajax.